lluchiari/MyHiStriker/README.md

 ## History
-This toy was used in
+This toy was used in carnivals....

 # How THIS High Striker works?